 What is Home Equity Line of Credit (HELOC)?

-Home Equity Line of Credit (HELOC) is a line of credit given to a person using their house as collateral.
-It is a type of loan in which a bank or financial institution lends a certain amount within an agreed amount time.
-Since the collateral is a house, HELOC is mostly used for large items.
-For example, the purchase of property, payment of medical bills, or education.
+A Home Equity Line of Credit (HELOC) is a line of credit given to a person using their house as collateral.
+It is a type of loan in which a bank or financial institution authorizes the borrower to access loan funds as needed, up to a specified maximum amount.
+Since the collateral is a house, a HELOC is mostly used for large expenditures, such as major home renovations, the purchase of property, payment of medical bills, or education.

-- Home equity line of credit (HELOC) is a loan using a house as collateral.
+- A home equity line of credit (HELOC) is a loan using a house as collateral.

-- It is similar to a line of credit as the borrower can use any amount at whatever time they choose.
+- As a line of credit, the borrower can use any amount up to the approved maximum.

-- There are traditional and hybrid HELOC.
-The payment schedule and amount depends on the type.
+- There are traditional and hybrid HELOCs.
+The payment schedule and amount depend on the type.

 HELOC vs. Mortgage

-The structure of a HELOC is different from a mortgage, but both use a house as collateral.
+The structure of a HELOC is different from a mortgage, but both use a home as collateral.
 When a person decides to use a mortgage to purchase a house, they get the entire sum of the mortgage up front.
-On the other hand, a HELOC is more similar to a credit card limit.
-The person with the HELOC can borrow up to a certain amount at whatever time they choose.
+On the other hand, a HELOC is more like revolving credit card debt.
+The person with the HELOC can borrow up to a certain maximum amount at whatever time they choose.

 The second difference is the interest rate attached to the loans.
 For most mortgages, there is a fixed interest rate that is decided at the time the mortgage is signed.
 For a HELOC, there is usually a floating rate that is based on the prime lending rate.
-This makes HELOC riskier as the borrower has to tolerate a volatile interest rate.
-If the prime lending rate suddenly increases, then the borrower will have to shoulder the increase payments.
+This makes a HELOC riskier as the borrower may have to deal with volatile interest rates.
+If the prime lending rate suddenly increases, then the borrower will have to shoulder the increased payments.

 The third difference is the payment of the loans.
 For a mortgage, there are fixed interest and principal payments.
 They are often paid on a monthly basis and are decided when the mortgage is signed.
 A HELOC only requires interest payments.
-It is similar to a credit card in which only the minimum payment is required, and the principal payments can be pushed back.
-If a borrower uses $10,000 of the HELOC on a 2% interest rate, the borrower only needs to pay back $200 in interest payment and not the principle of $10,000.
-The principal is only required at the end of the draw period.
+This, again, is similar to a credit card in which only a minimum payment is required and the principal payments can be pushed back.
+If a borrower uses $10,000 of the HELOC on a 2% interest rate, the borrower only needs to pay back $200 in interest and not the principal amount of $10,000.
+The principal is only required at the specified end of the draw period.

 Different Types of HELOC

-HELOC is separated into traditional and hybrid categories.
-Traditional HELOC is as described above.
+HELOCs are separated into traditional and hybrid categories.
+A traditional HELOC is as described above.
 The interest rate is floating and is subject to change, and there are no fixed payment requirements.
-The requirements for a traditional HELOC is more stringent.
-It allows homeowners to borrow up to 65% of a house’s value and to qualify the borrower needs to have 20% of home equity.
+The requirements for a traditional HELOC are more stringent.
+They typically enable the homeowner to borrow up to 65% of their home’s value.
+To qualify for a HELOC, the borrower usually needs to have at least 20% home equity.

-On the other hand, hybrid HELOC allows homeowners to borrow up to 80% of the home’s value.
-Hybrid HELOCs are more like mortgages as a portion amortizes, which means it requires both payments of principal and interest.
-For example, since borrowers can borrow up to 80% of a home’s value, a portion such as 15% will be amortizing while 65% is like a traditional HELOC.
+A hybrid HELOC allows homeowners to borrow up to 80% of the home’s value.
+Hybrid HELOCs are more like mortgages, as a portion amortizes, which means it requires payments of both principal and interest.

 Below is the information for homeowner A: